tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_swaggerhub_smartbear.md

 ## The SwaggerHub Dashboard

-Smartbear &mdash; the same company that maintains and develops the Swagger (OpenAPI) specification &mdash; developed SwaggerHub as a way to help teams collaborate around the Swagger spec.
+Smartbear &mdash; the same company that maintains and develops the open source Swagger tooling (Swagger Editor, Swagger UI, Swagger Codgen, and others), and that formed the OpenAPI Initiative which leads the evolution of the Swagger (OpenAPI) specification &mdash; developed SwaggerHub as a way to help teams collaborate around the Swagger spec.

 Many of the client and server SDKs can be auto-generated from SwaggerHub, and there are a host of additional features you can leverage as you design, test, and publish your API.

 To get started with SwaggerHub, go to [swaggerhub.com](https://swaggerhub.com/) and create an account or sign in with your GitHub credentials.
 After signing in, you see the SwaggerHub dashboard.